 You have several options when it comes to streaming entertainment.

 The Big Ones

-- Netflix (about $10 a month) is one of the most popular for TV shows and movies, and works with almost every device.
+- Netflix is one of the most popular for TV shows and movies, and works with almost every device.
 They even have original programming (such as Orange is the New Black).
 However, it does not typically contain the current season of TV shows.

 - Crackle (free) offers a constantly changing selection of movies and TV shows, also the selection is somewhat small compared to the other services.
 This service is ad-supported and is available on many streaming devices.

 - Sling TV gets you ESPN, TNT, TBS, CNN, Adult Swim, Free Form, Disney Channel, Cartoon Network, AMC, HGTV, Travel Channel and more.
 There are also add-on Sports, Kids, and News packages available for $5 per package per month.

 offers a wider range of channels than Sling TV, such as FX, FXX, and SyFy.
 It also features on-demand access to ABC, NBC, and FOX.
 It’s unique Cloud DVR features also sets it apart, allowing to mark shows to watch later (Vue stores them for 28 days).
 You’ll need either a Playstion 3/4, Fire TV (including the Stick), Roku or Apple TV to sign-up, but it’s available on iOS, Android and Chromecast as well.Unfortunately, Playstation Vue plans to shut down in January 2020.

 - Direct TV Now is similar to Sling TV and Playstation Vue, allowing you to select a package of channels based on your viewing habits.
 DVR service is expected to come in the near future.
 Apps are available on all the major platforms.